Example Sentences

 Declarative Sentence: Definition with 150 Example Sentences

-A Sentence that is used to make a statement is called Declarative Sentence.
+A sentence that is used to make a statement is called a declarative sentence.

 • I am an expert in French cheeses.